The Anglo-American Adventure

 In the end, the Stamp Act was unenforceable.
 Stamps were often unavailable, and in places where they were available, many colonists refused to buy them.
 Colonists threatened tax collectors with tarring and feathering, and few collectors were willing to risk themselves to uphold the tax.
 A riot broke out in Boston, the usual place, where protestors hanged and burned an effigy of the stamp agent, Andrew Oliver, and broke into both his home and his office.
 Oliver resigned, and nobody would take his place.
 Similar events occurred in New York City and Charleston, and then colonists did something that really hurt--they began to organize a general boycott of British-made goods, and refused to pay debts owed to British creditors.
 Before the end of 1765 King George sacked Grenville, and Parliament repealed the Stamp Act in March 1766.

 The colonists learned from the Stamp Act protests how strong they could be if they worked together.
 The British don't seem to have learned as much, because as soon as tempers cooled, they came back with new taxes.
 Charles Townshend, the Chancellor of the Exchequer, was still having trouble balancing the budget, so in 1767 he came up with two measures called the Townshend Acts.
 The first act called for suspending the New York Assembly, because it had not complied with a law that required the colonies to provide quarters for British soldiers.
 The second one, called the Revenue Act, imposed customs duties on colonial imports of glass, lead, paint, paper, and tea.
 In addition, new measures were enacted to crack down on smugglers, who brought cargoes to the colonies without paying taxes on them first.
+This had to be done, because it was estimated that most of the tea drunk in Boston, New York and Philadelphis was smuggled; once the tea was unloaded from the ships, there was no way to tell if it was legal or not.

 The new laws and taxes were quite legal, since previous legislation had given the government monopoly rights over trade with the colonies.
 Despite this, they were nearly as unpopular as the Stamp Act.
 Also, in a fit of absentmindedness, the main customs house for collecting these taxes was placed in Boston, where trouble was most likely to happen.
 Sure enough, riots broke out in Boston in 1768, prompting the crown to dissolve the Massachusetts legislature and move in troops to protect the customs house.
 Once the Redcoats were there, the British realized, too late, that they were in a sticky situation; they needed to defend the king's property, but nobody on either side wanted to see a standing army grow large enough to become a danger to the liberties of the people.
 The expected clash came on March 5, 1770, when a crowd of men and boys threw snowballs at a sentry in front of the customs house.
 Other British soldiers came to support the sentry, the crowd grew larger and started throwing anything they could pick up, and the soldiers fired into the crowd, killing five.

 Patriot leaders like Samuel Adams were quick to point to this incident, the "Boston Massacre," as an example of British tyranny.
 Similar events in other times and places have started revolutions, so why didn't the American Revolution begin here?
 Well, neither side felt ready for a war at this point, so cooler heads managed to defuse the crisis.
-When the British soldiers responsible were arrested and tried for murder, two prominent Patriots, John Adams and Josiah Quincy, defended them, after other Boston lawyers refused to take the case.
+When the British soldiers responsible were arrested and tried for murder, two prominent Patriots, John Adams and Josiah Quincy, successfully defended them, after other Boston lawyers refused to take the case.
 And it now appears that Samuel Adams didn't want an uprising if it looked like a lawless rabble was behind it.
 As for the British, they removed the troops and canceled most of the Townshend Acts, leaving only the tax on tea, to make a point that the government had a right to tax commerce.

 During the next three years there was optimism for improving relations between England and the colonies, which hurt Samuel Adams.
 Still, even the tea tax was unacceptable to some Patriots.
 They called for a tea boycott, and the British responded by giving the British East India Company permission to deliver its tea directly from Asia to the colonies, without stopping in England first.
 This brought down the price of legal tea until it was cheaper than the untaxed tea of the smugglers.
 When Company ships loaded with tea arrived in the colonies, most ports turned them away, so they landed in Boston, where the governor thought the British navy could protect them.
-This gave Samuel Adams an opportunity for a disciplined demonstration, and on the night of December 16, 1773, 150 Patriots disguised themselves as Indians, boarded three ships, broke open the tea chests, and threw the tea overboard.
+This gave Samuel Adams an opportunity for a disciplined demonstration, and on the night of December 16, 1773, an estimated 150 Patriots disguised themselves as Indians, boarded three ships, broke open the tea chests, and threw the tea overboard (see below).

 London hoped that the other colonies would ignore the punishment of Massachusetts, but Samuel Adams and John Hancock, the businessman who financed Patriot activities in Boston(35), had formed "Committees of Correspondence," Patriot cell groups across Massachusetts that kept in touch with each other through letters.
 Now they let the committees know what was going on in Boston, and the committees contacted Patriots beyond Massachusetts, making arrangements for a meeting that would involve representatives from all British colonies in North America.
 The result was that fifty-five delegates, representing twelve colonies, met in Philadelphia for the First Continental Congress, which was in session from September 5 to October 26, 1774.
 In addition to the usual speeches made at a convention like this, the Congress called for a boycott of British goods and a halt on exports to Britain if the "Intolerable Acts" were not repealed.(36) Then the delegates declared the Congress a success, made plans for a Second Continental Congress to convene on May 10, 1775, and sent invitations to the colonies that had not attended: Quebec, Prince Edward Island (called St. John's Island until 1798), Nova Scotia, Georgia, East Florida, and West Florida.
 Before that happened, however, the battles of the American Revolution began, and of those invited, only Georgia would send delegates to the next Congress--the rest refused to break with the mother country.